Skip to content

 SHARE VIA:

 You are asked to see Tom, a 9-year-old boy who has presented to ED with his mum.
-He has a 48 hour history of a severe headache.
-It is worse on leaning forward and he has vomited twice this morning.
-He has had a low grade temperature and this was preceded by a viral illness.
-Your junior has looked at the paediatric red-flags for headache.
+He has a 48-hour history of a severe headache.
+It is worse on leaning forward, and he has vomited twice this morning.
+He has had a low-grade temperature.
+A viral illness preceded this.
+Your junior has looked at the paediatric red flags for headaches.
 They think Tom should have a CT scan and have asked for your advice.

 Headaches are a common presentation in both primary and secondary care.
 The most common headaches seen in children are benign and include tension headaches, headaches associated with a viral illness, sinusitis, migraines and headaches related to short-sightedness.
 Migraine is the most common headache disorder in children presenting to ED.
 During the COVID-19 pandemic, increased screen time and eye strain have become significant triggering factors.
 The challenge for clinicians is picking out those children with sinister pathologies, such as life-threatening infections and brain tumours, from benign conditions.

 The initial assessment of a headache starts with a good in-depth history followed by a complete physical and neurological examination, noting any red flag signs and symptoms.
-Consider a HEEADSSS assessment as this can provide valuable information as to triggering factors leading to not only the headache but the reason for the presentation.
+Consider a HEEADSSS assessment as this can provide valuable information as to triggering factors leading to the headache and the reason for the presentation.
 Red flags for headaches are not equal, however.
-For example, a headache that wakes a child from sleep (which is reported quite commonly) does not have the same weight as a headache in a child who has papilloedema on fundoscopy.
+For example, a headache that wakes a child from sleep (reported quite commonly) does not have the same weight as a headache in a child with papilloedema on fundoscopy.
 Red flags for headaches are non-specific and should be used to guide our management and not dictate it.

 What are the common red flags for headaches in children?